rm511130/fact/README.md

 # (a) fact on Mac OS

 Prerequisite: You'll need to install the GO Language on your Mac.
 Do you already have GO installed?
 Try `Mac $ go version`
-You should see something like this:   `Mac $ go version go1.12.7 darwin/amd64` If you need to install the GO Language, do this: `Mac $ brew install go`
+You should see something like this:   `go version go1.14 darwin/amd64` If you need to install the GO Language, do this: `Mac $ brew install go`

 Open a terminal window on your Mac and execute the following command: